 - Does the contract include an exchange or exchange-like transaction?

 Finally, ensure you have the proper processes and policies in place at your organization to facilitate ongoing compliance with both standards.
+For more information on the adoption process for each standard, download The Ultimate GASB 96 Guide and the GASB 87 Lease Accounting Transition Guide.

 Adopting GASB 87 and GASB 96 simultaneously saves your organization time and resources.
 LeaseQuery’s lease accounting software is compliant with both standards.
 Use our guide, How To Tackle GASB 87 & 96, alongside LeaseQuery’s software as you transition to the new GASB standards.